MeenaEaswaran/BMI-5330-Introduction-to-Bioinformatics/README.md

 # BMI 5330: Introduction to Bioinformatics

-# CAPN10: Exploring Its Role in PCOS and Insulin Resistance

-## Introduction

 Polycystic Ovary Syndrome (PCOS) is a prevalent hormonal disorder affecting 1 in 10 women worldwide, characterized by symptoms such as anovulation, menstrual irregularities, obesity, and insulin resistance.
 Insulin resistance is a key feature in PCOS, contributing to associated risks like Type 2 Diabetes Mellitus.

-This bioinformatics course project investigates the role of the **CAPN10-Calpain 10 gene**, a significant player in insulin resistance and Type 2 Diabetes, in PCOS.
+This repository contains details about the **bioinformatics project** investigating the role of the **CAPN10-Calpain 10 gene**, a significant player in insulin resistance and Type 2 Diabetes, in PCOS, as part of the BMI 5330: Introduction to Bioinformatics course.

 The study aims to contribute to the understanding of the genetic underpinnings of PCOS while building foundational skills in bioinformatics analysis.

 ---

+# Calpain10 (CAPN10): Unraveling its Significance in Polycystic Ovary Syndrome (PCOS) and Insulin Resistance

 ## Objectives